 - MyRaw Café: Raw vegan eatery with a rotating daily menu and lots of beautiful raw desserts; also has an extensive drink menu (including coffee, tea, alternative hot drinks, and alcohol)

 - Radost FX: Vegetarian restaurant with lots of vegan options in many styles (Italian, Mexican, burgers, Asian, pizza, etc.); offers a popular vegan brunch on weekends

 - Many of these restaurants are cash-only, so be sure to have a substantial stash of Czech koruna with you.
-If you’re able to use a card, consider a debit or credit card without foreign transaction fees so you don’t get dinged a small fee every time you use it.
+If you’re able to use a card, consider a debit or credit card without foreign transaction fees (see recommendations for said cards here and here) so you don’t get dinged a small fee every time you use it.

 - If you’re in need of a quick bite, don’t overlook simple bakeries.
 While waiting at the Florenc metro/bus station for our bus to Pilsen, we found a bakery stand with ingredients clearly labelled.
 We were able to snack on some beautifully fresh breads to tide us over till we got to Pilsen.

 - As part of the EU, the Czech Republic labels 14 common allergens on both commercially packaged foods and restaurant menus.
 Since milk and eggs are included in that list, vegans can use those labels as a clue to whether a given item is vegan-friendly.
 It’s not a perfect system (honey could easily slip by unmarked), but it’s a good way to identify potentially vegan items and rule out options that are clearly unsuitable.

 If you’re planning a trip to Prague, I have a little treat for you!
 I’ve created a Google map you can use with lots of vegan-friendly eateries plotted out.
 You can find it here.
 If you’re like me and disable cell data while you’re abroad, note that you can download the map to your Google Maps app so you can still access it while you’re on the go.